57 Xun4 巽

-Commentary on the image: (Line 1 is in a state of) moving back and forth, (signifying that) it still doubts its aspiration.
-It is advantageous (or appropriate) to persist like a warrior, (so that) aspiration can be properly governed (i.e. directed).
+Commentary on the image: Line 1 is in a state of moving back and forth, signifying it still doubts its aspiration.
+It is advantageous (or appropriate) to possess a warrior's persistence, so that aspiration can be properly governed (i.e. directed).

 Line 1 is moving back and forth because what is intended is still uncertain, i.e. its aspiration has not yet been fixed, so it acts without direction.
-After line 1 follows, and exchanges positions with line 2, the inner lower trigram becomes Kan (the abyss, water), a solid heart, and aspiration appears.
+After line 1 follows line 2 (i.e. the reformer) by exchanging positions with it, the inner lower trigram becomes Kan (the abyss, water), a solid heart, and aspiration appears.

 The 2nd line

-Text: Xun (the internal reform) is beneath the bed, (and) acts like a diviner and wizard in a flurry of activity (史巫紛若), (which must be of) auspiciousness, (and then there is) no calamity (or fault).
+Xun (the internal reform) is beneath the bed; the subject acts like a diviner and wizard in a flurry of activity (史巫紛若), which must be of auspiciousness, and then there is no calamity (or fault).